-Use the data in the following table to use the syslog host command.
+The following table defines parameters for the syslog host command.

 Variable Value host <1-10> Specifies the ID for the syslog host.
 The range is 1-10. address WORD<0-46> Configures a host location for the syslog host.
-WORD <0-46> is the IPv4 or IPv6 address of the UNIX system syslog host in the format A.B.C.D or x:x:x:x:x:x:x: You can log system log messages to external system log hosts with both IPv4 and IPv6 addresses with no difference in functionality or configuration using CLI. enable Enables the syslog host.
+WORD <0-46> is the IPv4 or IPv6 address of the UNIX system syslog host in the format A.B.C.D or x:x:x:x:x:x:x:x.You can log system log messages to external system log hosts with both IPv4 and IPv6 addresses with no difference in functionality or configuration using CLI.

+Variable Value enable Enables the syslog host.
 Use the no operator before this parameter, no syslog host enable to disable syslog host.
 The default is disabled. secure-forwarding Adds protected syslog using remote port forwarding for host.

-Use the data in the following table to use the syslog host secure-forwarding command.
+The following table defines parameters for the syslog host secure-forwarding command.

 Variable Value host <1-10> Creates and configures a host instance.
-Use the no operator before this parameter, no syslog host to delete a host instance. mode <none [server-cert-name="" tls="" word<1-64="" ="">]></none> Specifies the mode of secure forwarding of syslog on the host.
+Use the no operator before this parameter, no syslog host to delete a host instance. mode <none [server-cert-name="" tls="" word<1-64="" ="">]&gt;</none> Specifies the mode of secure forwarding of syslog on the host.
 The default mode is none, that is, tls mode is disabled by default.

-Variable Value Note: Certificate validation is done only if the server-cert-name is configured. tcp-port <1025-49151> Set tcp-port for secure forwarding of syslog for host.
+Note: Certificate validation is done only if the server-cert-name is configured. tcp-port <1025-49151> Set tcp-port for secure forwarding of syslog for host.
 The default tcp-port is 1025.
 To set the TCP port to default value, use command default syslog host <1-10> secure-forwarding tcp-port.
 Important: The tcp-port 6000 cannot be used, as it is used as an internal port for Internal Spanning Tree (IST).